kurrik/roomanna/blog.roomanna.com/jekyll/_posts/2011-09-01-interviewing-for-fun-and-profit.markdown

 closure or a prototype chain are.
 Typically, these folks have used "JavaScript" (meaning jQuery) to manipulate a series of DOM elements and have never written an application, library, or node.js server using the real language.
-I’ve been especially hard when grading these folks.
+I’ve been especially tough when grading these folks.

 * **Show your work**<br>
   Try to understand that I really want all interview candidates to do well.